omega8cc/boa/README.txt

 system tuning for development and switching it back easily to the standard production settings.

-@=> DUAL LICENCE NOTICE
+@=> DUAL LICENCE NOTICE (updated on March 20, 2024)

-  While all BOA code is Free/Libre Open Source, only the BOA main installer and Aegir itself is free of charge without limits, while both Barracuda and Octopus updaters are paid upgrade service, with an effective date of January 1st, 2024.
+  While all BOA code is Free/Libre Open Source, only the BOA LITE branch and Aegir itself is free of charge without limits, while BOA PRO branch will require valid licence, with an effective date of April 1st, 2024.

-  There are exceptions explained further below, though.

-  The reasoning behind this change is simple.
-Normally Open Source software benefits from its users contributions, both technically (patches) and financially (donations).

-  We have carefully reviewed both Aegir and BOA projects history in these two areas and concluded that both Aegir and BOA received only sporadic technical support (patches) while financial support (donations) was basically nonexistent.

-  This resulted with developers either leaving theses projects or moving in different, incompatible directions, because all developers were forced to limit, focus or switch their attention and work on something only their clients were interested in.

-  This affected also us at omega8.cc because BOA includes many things we don't use in our commercial hosting, it was from the beginning written with the very verbose coding style making it available for reading and improving.

-  The resulting maintenance overhead became too big for us to handle and at some point we have considered closing the project for the public.
-However, many BOA users voiced their interest in keeping BOA alive, so we have spent the last year on taking steps and preparations to find viable solution.

-  We know that most of BOA users are running BOA for commercial purposes, effectively creating competition for our hosted BOA service, while not paying anything and not supporting BOA nor Aegir in any other way.

-  We have concluded that it's unfair situation and that in the absence of voluntary support for Aegir and BOA we have hoped for over years, the decision has to be made to introduce dual-licence model for BOA use.

-  This change will not limit any BOA user from running system upgrades with standard Debian/Devuan tools, but both barracuda and octopus upgrades will require valid licence after January 1st, 2024

-  There will be a test-drive period for new servers to run both barracuda and octopus upgrades during the first 90 days, while all servers installed before January 1st, 2024 will enjoy the 30 days of free extension after that date.
+  To provide some context, BOA project will be maintained in four branches:

+  * LITE which will remain completely free to use without any kind of license as it was from the beginning (previously named HEAD or STABLE).

+  * PRO which will be free to install but with paid license to run upgrades, with several license tiers for extra support (new branch).

+  * DEV which may (TBD) remain public but will not be available to use without license even for install.

+  * OM which will remain our private branch with some things we don’t use removed and some added, but generally simplified for easier maintenance and modern coding standards.

+  What’s then the difference between LITE and PRO?

+  * LITE will be updated less regularly, perhaps quarterly, with occasional updates to address security issues.
+It may not receive all new features from the PRO branch, but should be still better and way more reliable than BOA was in the last few years.

+  * PRO will be actively maintained with monthly releases and new features.

-  The pricing will be announced on https://omega8.cc/compare page shortly.
+  The pricing will be announced on https://omega8.cc/compare page soon.

 @=> FOR BUG REPORTING PLEASE FOLLOW GUIDELINES EXPLAINED IN CONTRIBUTING.txt